bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Series overview and full index

-Mid-20th century: mechanization and structural change
+Mid-20th century: mechanization changes daily activity

-Late 20th century: sedentary environments and technological acceleration
+Late 20th century: sedentary patterns take hold

 Modern environments and movement separation

-Movement within broader lifestyle patterns
+Movement within broader daily patterns

 What a century of movement change reveals